 Health Advice for Summer Travel

-With forward planning and appropriate advice, travellers can minimise these risks.
 The information below is a summary of advice for summer holiday travel.

 - The Foreign and Commonwealth Office website should be consulted for safety and security advice.